wwood/singlem/docs/README.md

 ...
 ```

 * **OTU table** - A table containing window sequences per metagenome/contig and marker gene.
 It may be in default form (a TSV with 6 columns, like below), or an extended form with more detail in further columns.
-The default OTU table output from `singlem pipe`, `renew` and `summarise` has 6 columns, with one sequence per row.
-Columns:
+The default OTU table output from [pipe](/tools/pipe), [renew](/tools/renew) and [summarise](/tools/summarise) subcommands has 6 columns, with one sequence per row.
+The extended form OTU table and archive OTU tables have further information (see below).
+Columns of a default OTU table:
   1. marker name
   2. sample name
   3. sequence of the OTU